 - Know how exactly it works.
-E.g., accept() returns a new socket. - Know how to use socket timeout, which only times out when reading (not writing, not accepting, etc.). - Use it as a write/read pair (and check on the returning read for failures), or even better, continue using the same socket - as long as possible. - AsyncTask - Be aware: there is a limit of how many you can create and execute at the same time (a concept called thread pools).
-This is system-dependent, but on our emulator, it seems to be 5. - You can wait for a result using AsyncTask.get()
+E.g., accept() returns a new socket. - Know how to use socket timeout, which only times out when reading (not writing, not accepting, etc.). - Use it as a write/read pair (and check on the returning read for failures), or even better, continue using the same socket as long as possible.

+AsyncTask

+- Be aware: there is a limit of how many you can create and execute at the same time (a concept called thread pools).
+This is system-dependent, but on our emulator, it seems to - You can wait for a result using AsyncTask.get()

-Threading
+· Threading

 - Understand how threads behave and synchronization works.
-E.g., what happens if you call Thread sleen() in the middle of - E.g., what happens if you call Thread.sleep() in the middle of an execution?
-What happens with wait() and notify()? - If you have threads, but don't use locks or synchronized, you're probably doing something very wrong.
+E.g., what happens if you call Thread.sleep() in the middle of an execution?
+What happens with wait() and notify()? - If you have threads, but don't use locks or synchronized, - you're probably doing something very wrong.

-· Messages
+Messages